fugu-chop/launch_school/daily_logs/11_daily_log_jul2021.md

 __*Thoughts*__<br/>
 The morning's session was covering the Box and visual display models.
 The explanation is probably better than most that I've read, and I don't think I'd ever covered nuances like the visual display model in past material.
 The evening was a bit of a wash - I had a really bad stomachache, and study was mostly limited to just reading the content I'd covered during the day.

+##### 15/07/21 (Thu)
+__*Concepts covered*__<br/>
+- LS202 - HTML and CSS
+  - Your First Web Page
+    - Box sizing
+    - Box Sizing Exercise
+    - Padding and Margins

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+I wasn't able to study during the morning, so I had to cram it all in during the evening.
+Not my favourite study habit, but managed to get it done.
+There's a lot of little nuances and details to remember for the box model - it's hard to keep a track of.
+I might benefit from another revision session before pushing onwards.